Select

 expression - variable or other expression.
 Type - integer or string.

 a, b - integer or string constants.
 Type must match type of expression.
-Can be single value or several values enclosed in square brackets.

 Remarks